Film Screenings

 Photo credit: Still from the film ‘Working Girls’

-Join us for the screening of Working Girls, a vivid, genre-defying documentary that traverses India to uncover the invisible yet essential work performed by women—from care work and domestic work to surrogacy and sex work.
-Filmed in Kolkata, Mumbai, Shillong, Latur, Thiruvananthapuram, Hyderabad, and Madurai, the film meets domestic workers, farmers, mothers, ASHA workers, dancers, and organisers whose labour sustains society but is rarely acknowledged.
+Join us for the screening of Working Girls, a vivid, genre-defying documentary that traverses India to uncover the invisible yet essential work performed by women, encompassing care work and domestic work to surrogacy and sex work.
+Filmed in Kolkata, Mumbai, Shillong, Latur, Thiruvananthapuram, Hyderabad and Madurai, the film meets domestic workers, farmers, mothers, ASHA workers, dancers, and organisers whose labour sustains society but is rarely acknowledged.

-This screening will be followed by a discussion with the filmmaker.
+This screening will be followed by a discussion between Kirtana Kumar and the filmmaker.

 Credits